ConnectedLib/connectedlib10/modules/capacity/index.md

 <p class="time">90 minutes</p>

-## Module Overview

-In this module, <b>Capacity</b>, you will learn how to self-assess the unique capacity of your library and infuse connected learning into programs for libraries big and small.
+In the <b>Capacity</b> module, you will learn how to self-assess the unique capacity of your library and infuse connected learning into programs for libraries big and small.

 <div class="objectives">
 	<p>After completing this module, you will be able to...</p>